RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Experiments

 \subsection{HHA Results}

-\paragraph{Reward Evaluation} \cref{table:llama3-hh-reward} present the reward scores on the HHA test sets. \textit{DPO} and \textit{VAR} denote models trained directly from the \textit{Base} model (pre-trained only), while \textit{SFT+} refers to models first fine-tuned via SFT and then further fine-tuned on the SFT model.
-From \cref{table:llama3-hh-reward}, we observe that our method outperforms DPO in both \textit{Avg.
+\paragraph{Reward Evaluation} Table~\ref{table:llama3-hh-reward} present the reward scores on the HHA test sets. \textit{DPO} and \textit{VAR} denote models trained directly from the \textit{Base} model (pre-trained only), while \textit{SFT+} refers to models first fine-tuned via SFT and then further fine-tuned on the SFT model.
+From Table~\ref{table:llama3-hh-reward}, we observe that our method outperforms DPO in both \textit{Avg.
 Helpful} and \textit{Avg.
 All} across all Llama models for the \textit{base} version, as well as for the \textit{SFT+} version, except for Llama3.2-3B, where it shows a marginal decrease of around 0.5\% compared to DPO.
 Additionally, our method achieves comparable results whether trained directly from the base model or the SFT model, particularly for larger LLMs such as Llama3.1-8B and Llama2-13B, whereas DPO struggles to achieve strong results when starting from the base model.
-Moreover, our method achieves performance comparable to the RLHF objective in a single training step, resembling the simplicity and efficiency of SFT. \cref{table:qwen2.5-hh-reward} further demonstrates the scalability of our method across different model sizes.
+Moreover, our method achieves performance comparable to the RLHF objective in a single training step, resembling the simplicity and efficiency of SFT.
+Table~\ref{table:qwen2.5-hh-reward} further demonstrates the scalability of our method across different model sizes.
 Our approach consistently outperforms DPO across all average reward scores on both HHA and OffsetBias, even when starting from the base model.
 For Qwen2.5-32B, due to limited resources, we employ 4-bit quantization for training.
 Nevertheless, our method maintains its advantage over DPO.

-\paragraph{Winrate Evaluation} \cref{fig:llama-win-rate} present the win rates evaluated by GPT-4o for answers generated by aligned models compared to the SFT targets (chosen answers in the test set) for the Llama series.
+\paragraph{Winrate Evaluation} Figure~\ref{fig:llama-win-rate} presents the win rates evaluated by GPT-4o for answers generated by aligned models compared to the SFT targets (chosen answers in the test set) for the Llama and Qwen series.
 The Llama series show results consistent with the reward scores, where our method outperforms DPO across all models except Llama2-13B, which achieves comparable results.
+For the Qwen series, our method outperforms DPO across all Qwen models except Qwen2.5-14B, where it shows a slight decrease.
+The Qwen series exhibit slightly different trends compared to the reward scores, with our method starting from the base version outperforming the SFT+ version across scales from 0.5B to 14B and achieving comparable results at 32B.
 These findings further demonstrate that our method can achieve the RLHF objective in a single SFT-like step without the need for resource-intensive reinforcement learning.
-We provide additional results on Qwen series in \cref{app:additional_winrate_eval}.